-Lush sticky toffee pudding recipe with apple - baked in a pool of dark toffee sauce and served with even more at the table.
-Although more easily made as a family size, we love to serve them individually and freeze the rest for later.
+The most lush sticky toffee pudding recipe made extra moist with apple, baked in a pool of dark toffee sauce - and served with even more at the table.
+Easily made as a family size, serve them also individually and freeze the rest for later.

-I make this, however, with a grated tart apple (Granny Smith), giving it a twist to the classic just made with dates.
-Somehow adding an apple makes us feel a bit better with the decadent luscious toffee sauce's scrumptiousness!
+However, I add a grated tart apple for an extra moist twist to the classic.
+Somehow adding an apple makes us feel a bit better with that decadent luscious toffee sauce.

-This pudding goes against my French-style eating habits: I love dessert but shy away from over-sugared and filling puddings.
-This is our exception - and the version below is my final answer to this most delicious dilemma called Sticky Toffee Pudding Syndrome.
+This pudding goes against my usual French-style eating habits: I love dessert but shy away from over-sugared and filling puddings.
+So this is our exception - and the version below is my best recipe and method for coping with this most delicious dilemma called Sticky Toffee Pudding Syndrome.

-Growing up with STP in Scotland, my parents would often drive my wee brother and I down to the Lake District in England.
+Growing up with sticky toffee pudding in Scotland, my parents would often drive us down to the Lake District in England.

-The highlight of our trips there were mandatory stops at the legendary Cartmel Village Shop to stock up and taste their version.
-Known as the "Home of Sticky Toffee", this is where it seems to have originated, making it another prized British pudding.
-Today, however, you'll find it almost anywhere in the UK as its popularity has grown.
+Here, the highlight were mandatory stops at the legendary Cartmel Village Shop.
+Known as the "Home of Sticky Toffee", this is where the prized British pudding is said to have originated.
+Today, you can find it almost anywhere in the UK as its popularity has grown - and spread to America.
+In Australia and New Zealand, it's known as Sticky Date Pudding.

 There are two ways of making this recipe.

-Normally it's made as a flat cake, batter sitting (nearly floating) on top of a pool of toffee sauce then baked in a buttered ovenproof pie or gratin dish (20 x 30 x 6cm).
-It's served spooned into pudding bowls - or teacups, inspired by Carina Contini's family recipe for Sticky Ginger & Date Pudding in her Kitchen Garden Cookbook.
+Normally it's made as a flat cake with the batter sitting (nearly floating) on top of a pool of toffee sauce.
+It's then baked in an ovenproof dish and served spooned into pudding bowls.

 Individual Sticky Toffee Puddings

-However, the above family-sized flat cake version has one HUGE problem: we normally have at least second portions and it can get out of control.
+The above family-sized flat cake version has one HUGE problem, however.
+We normally have at least second portions which can get out of control.
 It's what we call the Sticky Toffee Pudding Syndrome.

 So, to avoid such sticky toffee impulses, my preferred method is to make individual puddings.